-Opioid addiction is one of the biggest public health concerns in the United States right now, outpacing gun homicides and traffic fatalities for the sheer number of lives it has claimed.
+Opioid addiction is currently one of the biggest public health concerns in the United States, outpacing gun homicides and traffic fatalities for the sheer number of lives it has claimed.
 Understanding what opioids are, how the epidemic was caused, and how the addiction can be treated is vital in the mission to bring about an end to the crisis.

 The History of the Opioid Epidemic

 Heroin has been distributed and consumed in America for generations, but the prescription painkiller boom of the 1990s set the scene for today’s opioid epidemic.
 In that decade, pharmaceutical companies (led by Purdue Pharma in Stamford, Connecticut) aggressively marketed their products to both patients and doctors.
 Patients were told that their chronic and severe pain could be treated with pills, and doctors were incentivized to write prescriptions for powerful opioids, even for conditions that did not require such strong medication.